Business Insurance: Is It the Right Choice for You?

 Business liability insurance can be helpful when liability claims are made against your business.
 If a customer is injured on your business property, this insurance may help you cover medical and legal costs associated with the claim.

-Business cyber insurance could protect your business against financial and legal damage associated with data breaches, copyright, or trademark infringement.
+Business cyber insurance could protect your business against financial and legal damage associated with data breaches.
 It may also be helpful if data destruction or corruption occurs as a result of a virus, cyber extortion, firewall or network security attack.
+It could cover expenses to hire professionals to determine the cause of an attack.

 Deciding If Business Insurance Is Right for You